Levani49/Cern/README.md

 ## Installation

-To get started with this project, follow these steps:
+To get started with this project, follow these steps :

 1. Clone the repository to your local machine.